Refrigeration using solar power

 They're known as garbanzo-beans, by the way in some parts of the world.

 I am sure you have noticed the commitment to permaculture here.
 Using a pressure-cooker saves time, energy and money.
 By freezing chickpeas it reduces our dependence on cans.
-Recycling plastic packets is protecting the environment; and Mr Golden Sun provides the power to boil and chill the garbanzo beans.
+Recycling plastic packets is protecting the environment; Mr Golden Sun provides the power to boil and chill the garbanzo beans.
 Hummus is one of the world's most nutritious foods.

 Then you can run all your appliances like refrigeration using solar-power.